loukra/Respiratory_Disease_Classification/README.md

 ## Server/cloud
 Currently Streamlit and [GitHub](https://github.com/loukra/RespiratoryApp)
 ## Confidentiality
 The additional training data collected within this project is anonymous.
-Audio with other content than breath cycles, such as voices, etc., are immediately deleted.
-Users have the possibility to indicate if they
+Audio files with other content than breath cycles, such as voices, etc., are immediately deleted.
+The users have the possibility to indicate if they
 - suspect an airway illness.
 - have sound airways.
 - have sick airways.